aerospike/aerospike-client-python/doc/aerospike.rst

     Allow other valid map items to be committed if a map item is denied due to write flag constraints.

-Flags used by map write mode (This should only be used for Server version < 4.3.0).
+Flags used by map write mode

+.. note:: This should only be used for Server version < 4.3.0

 .. data:: MAP_UPDATE